-Clay Behavioral Health Center, Inc. is dedicated to improving the quality of life for Clay County residents by providing affordable mental health and substance abuse services through a comprehensive community-based approach to care.
+Clay Behavioral Health Center, Inc. (CBHC) is dedicated to improving the quality of life for Clay County residents by providing affordable mental health and substance abuse services through a comprehensive community-based approach to care.

-At some point in our lives we all experience the pain of emotional distress.
-Whether it's struggling with the stress of everyday life, dealing with a child whose behavior has become unmanageable, falling into the trap of addiction and substance abuse or coping with a serious mental illness, the trained professionals at CBHC are available to help sort out the pieces and get things back on track.
+At some point in our lives, we all experience the pain of emotional distress.
+Whether it's struggling with the stress of everyday life, dealing with a child whose behavior has become unmanageable, falling into the trap of drug or alcohol addiction, or coping with a serious mental illness, the trained professionals at Clay Behavioral Health Center are available to help sort out the pieces and get things back on track.
 Founded in 1982, and CARF accredited since 1996, Clay Behavioral Health Center is making a difference in the lives of Clay County, FL residents.

-Mental illnesses are more common than cancer, diabetes and heart disease.
+- Mental illnesses are more common than cancer, diabetes and heart disease.

-Nearly half of these children do not get the help they need.
+- Nearly half of these children do not get the help they need.

 Clay Behavioral Health Center understands that good mental health is a critical part of overall health.
 Our education, outreach, prevention, intervention and treatment services are designed to offer our community members the opportunities to make informed choices leading to wellness.

-If you have any special needs such as requiring auxiliary aides or interpreter services, please contact our Access Department at 904 291-5561 to request assistance.
+If you have any special needs such as requiring auxiliary aides or interpreter services, please contact our Access Department at 904-291-5561 to request assistance.
 These services will be provided at no cost.